WHO warns of 'second peak' in areas where COVID-19 declining

 Tweets about this

-William LeGate RT @Reuters: The @WHO warned of an ‘immediate second peak’ in countries where coronavirus infections are declining if they let up too soon… 9 seconds ago
+Marc Dylan WHO warns of 'second peak' in areas where COVID-19 declining https://t.co/GMXM3WOPgy 1 minute ago

-Jess Rapagnani RT @NBCNews: WHO warns of "immediate second peak" in countries where coronavirus infections are declining. https://t.co/bLsZH0pWUU 11 seconds ago
+sarah RT @NBCNews: WHO warns of "immediate second peak" in countries where coronavirus infections are declining. https://t.co/e4mXp0ooIk 2 minutes ago

-gea RT @HawaiiDelilah: Countries where coronavirus infections are declining could still face an “immediate second peak” if they let up too soon… 43 seconds ago

-Kirk Freeman You mean like a second wave?
-Huh, WHO would have know that?
-Oh, wait . . .
+Mother Nature RT @TheLastWord: World Health Organization warns of 'second peak' in areas where COVID-19 declining https://t.co/ERhsysgR18 https://t.co/fj… 2 minutes ago